Frank Sturgis: Prison and later investigations

 In January 1973, Sturgis, Hunt, Gonzalez, Martinez, Barker, G. Gordon Liddy and James W. McCord were convicted of conspiracy, burglary and wiretapping.

 Sturgis was convicted in 1973 with Max Gonzalez and Jerry Buchanan in a federal court in Miami (73-597-CR-CA) of transporting cars stolen in Texas into Mexico.
 This prompted Drug Enforcement Administration (DEA) Acting Regional Director David W. Costa to send a letter to Judge C. Clyde Atkins on March 10, 1975, indicating that Sturgis had been covertly cooperating with the DEA.
 Sturgis served 14 months in the minimum security federal prison in Eglin, Florida.

 Sturgis leaves the Miami federal courthouse building in handcuffs after being convicted in 1973 of taking cars stolen in Texas to Mexico.

 After leaving prison, Sturgis served as a Miami police informant and continued providing intelligence on the anti-Castro activities of Dr. Orlando Bosch.

 St. George's article was published in True magazine in August 1974.
 Sturgis claims that the Watergate burglars had been instructed to find a particular document in the Democratic Party offices.
 This was a "secret memorandum from the Castro government" that included details of CIA covert actions.
 Sturgis said "that the Castro government suspected the CIA did not tell the whole truth about these operations even to American political leaders".
 In response to Sturgis' repeated braggadocio to the news media, the CIA issued a public statement on May 30, 1975, indicating that he had never been connected with them "in any way."

 In an interview with New York Daily News reporter Paul Meskil on June 20, 1975, Sturgis stated, "I was a spy.
 I was involved in assassination plots and conspiracies to overthrow several foreign governments including Cuba, Panama, Guatemala, the Dominican Republic, and Haiti.
 I smuggled arms and men into Cuba for Castro and against Castro.
 I broke into intelligence files.
 I stole and photographed secret documents.
 That's what spies do."

 Sturgis was denied a pardon by President Jimmy Carter.

 John F. Kennedy assassination allegations

 Sturgis has been the subject of various allegations regarding the assassination of President John F. Kennedy.
 He also made claims that other individuals were involved in the assassination of Kennedy.

+Sturgis was interviewed for the 1988 Jack Anderson documentary American Expose: Who Killed JFK?.